 There are multiple types of geothermal systems, which can involve drilling from shallow depths of around 200m to several thousand metres deep.
 Shallow wells use ground source heat, absorbed from the sun’s radiation, while deeper wells rely on heat from activity closer to the Earth’s core.

-You can use this geothermal energy simply as heat, or even to produce electricity via a steam turbine.
+You can use this geothermal energy simply as sustainable green heat, or even to produce electricity via a steam turbine.
 The two primary types of geothermal well systems are closed loop and open loop.
+These can either be vertical or horizontal.

-Whichever system you use, for whichever purpose, geothermal energy is a reliable source.
+Whichever system you use, for whichever purpose, geothermal energy is a reliable and sustainable source of green heat.
 Since temperatures underground remain relatively stable, it’s easier to predict and manage the power output of a geothermal well or ground source heat pump with higher accuracy than other sources.

-Why choose Teckna Group for geothermal well drilling?
+Why choose Teckna Group for geothermal borehole drilling?

 No job is too difficult for our team of dedicated professionals, who use specialised geothermal drilling rigs to operate in some of the most difficult strata.
 Our rigs install temporary steel casing whilst simultaneously drilling the borehole, ensuring maximum safety and ground protection.